broughtj/Ecn5330/reading.md

 The following are not required, but suggested for the serious student, especially if you are considering graduate school.
 I will present some material based on them.

-[Causal Inference in Statistics: A Primer](http://bayes.cs.ucla.edu/PRIMER/) by Judea Pearl, Madelyn Glymour, and Nicholas P. Jewell.
+[Causal Inference in Statistics: A Primer](http://bayes.cs.ucla.edu/PRIMER/) by Pearl, Glymour, and Jewell.

 [Machine Learning: a Probabilistic Perspective](https://www.cs.ubc.ca/~murphyk/MLbook/) by Kevin P. Murphy.